SSL Connection Error on Safari

 SSL Connection Error on Safari: How to Fix the Problem?

-The solution for the SSL connection error might differ in each case.
+The Safari browser on your iPhone can usually connect to any website without any issues.
+We designed it to provide you with a top-notch browsing experience.
+But you might sometimes experience connection errors with Safari.
+You can try out various methods on your iPhone to fix this issue effectively.
+The solution for the SSL connection error on Safari might differ in each case.
 So, you might need to try out more than one of the solutions listed below to resolve the problem.
 In any case, at least one of them should fix the error in your case unless the problem is not on your side.

-7 Ways to Resolve the SSL Connection Error On Safari Browser
+7 Ways to Resolve the SSL Connection Error on Safari Browser

 1. Switch to and From Flight Mode